BEinCPPS/whirlpool-models/README.md

 Business modeler environment

-Usage of the models assumes you have the SLM tool box installed in your environment.
+Usage of the models assumes you have the SLM tool box installed in your environment, which is available: svn://repo.nimbus-ware.com/MSEE/SP1/WP15/D15.5/tags/v2.3.2/binaries/win32/slmtoolbox_modeling_environement-2.3.2.zip

 SLM Tool Box is an  integrated modeling tool, based on system engineering ECO-GRAI methodology, dedicated to manufacturing services lifecycle management.
 Key features are at different levels: